isbhsun/Fraud-Detection/report.md

     <img src="images/voting_matrix.png" />
 </p>

+## Isolation Forest
-We also attempted to use an isolation forest algorithm to predict fraud.
-The results of the isolation forest model are below.
+We also utilized an isolation forest algorithm to predict fraud using a anomaly threshold of 95%.
+Different threshold values were not found to improve the results.
 <p align="center">
     <img src="images/if_matrix.png" />
 </p>